Name: Dr Mike Smith AM

 The Compleat Archaeologist - February 2013 tribute to Mike Smith

-Dr Mike Smith is a pioneering desert archaeologist and a Senior Research Fellow at the Research Centre.
+Dr Mike Smith is a pioneering desert archaeologist and an Honorary Senior Research Fellow at the Research Centre.

 For more than 30 years he has worked extensively across the Australian arid zone attempting to piece together a picture of the human and environmental histories of this diverse and fascinating region.